Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Introduction

-As an application, we characterize optimal incentive-efficient menus of contracts in the specific case of Yaari's Dual Utility.
+We then characterize optimal solutions to the social welfare problem in the specific case of Yaari's Dual Utility.
 Specifically, in this special case of our general setup, we assume that both the insurer's and agent's preferences are represented by Yaari Dual Utility functionals, expressed as a Choquet integral with respect to a distorted probability.
 In this case, the insurer can observe neither the agent's risk attitude nor their type-dependent loss distribution.
 We consider two orderings of the type space.
 In the first case, higher types are more risk averse and face stochastically larger losses.
 In the second case, higher types are less risk averse and face stochastically larger losses.
 In both cases, each type of agent is assumed to be weakly more risk averse than the monopolistic insurer.
 We show in Theorem \ref{th:solution_characterization_IPO} that, depending on the social weight level and under some technical conditions, the optimal menu of contracts exhibits one of two distinct forms: either a layered marginal retention structure, or full coverage (zero retention).

-Additionally, in both aforementioned orderings of the type space, the optimal incentive-efficient menu displays some desirable monotonicity properties.
-Specifically, in the first ordering of the type space, higher types facing stochastically larger losses receive more coverage at higher premia, and efficiency at the top holds: full coverage is provided to the highest type.
+Additionally, in both aforementioned orderings of the type space, the optimal welfare-maximizing menu displays some desirable monotonicity properties.
+Specifically, in the first ordering of the type space, higher types facing stochastically larger losses receive more coverage at higher premia.
+In the separating regions of coverage, efficiency at the top holds: full coverage is provided to the highest type, if the highest type's loss distribution is nontrivial and the insurer is strictly less risk averse than the highest type.
 This echoes the results of \cite{chade2012optimal}, \cite{gershkov2023optimal}, and \cite{ghossoub2025optimal}.
 The insurer absorbs the surplus from the lowest type leaving them indifferent between insuring and not insuring, and higher types derive lower utilities from the optimal menu.
 On the insurer's side, the utility depends on the degree of loss transfer.
 Serving higher types who face stochastically larger losses does not necessarily yield higher utility for the insurer.
 In particular, Proposition \ref{prop:insurerutilityoptimalmenu} characterizes how the insurer's utility from the optimal menu varies across types.
 Similar results hold for the second kind of ordering of the type space.